The subject of fonts is not for the fainthearted.

 Lead designer, Hadas Golzaker, was tasked with finding a font to compliment Eli Yurkovsky’s design for the Showcase Madness page.
 Yurkovsky’s design deliberately draws upon the work of Dutch abstract artist Piet Mondrian.
 Some of us are aware of the availability of a font that also draws on the style of this specific artist; a font aptly named ‘Mondrian’.
 Yet most of us are experienced enough to know that the result of using this font would be the definition of tacky.

-01 Mondiran Font Monday Masterclass Monday Masterclass: How To Use Custom Fonts On Wordpress 1
+01 Mondiran Font Monday Masterclass Monday Masterclass: How To Use Custom Fonts on WordPress 1

 It’s one thing when you’re faced with the daunting task of finding the right font for a published work that would be seen by millions.
 It’s a whole other ball game when this page is also aimed at contemporary professional designers.